eric-dowty/eric-dowty.github.io/_posts/2015-07-01-emoji-rspec.md

 ```rails g rspec:install
 ```

-Now that we have and RSpec test suite setup we need to write some tests before we can incorporate the emojis.
+Now that we have an RSpec test suite setup we need to write and configure a test before we can incorporate the emojis.

 ### Part 2: Create a basic RSpec test file

-Now we will create a simple RSpec test file and see what the output looks like.
+Now we will create a basic RSpec test file and see what the output looks like.
 Create a file called example_spec.rb in the 'spec' folder with the following command in the terminal:

 ```touch spec/example_spec.rb
 ```